KedarJoshi99/React-ToDo-Kanban/README.md

 ### Usage

 To use Todo-Kanban, clone the repository and run `npm install`.
 Then, start the development server with `npm run dev`.
 The app will be running at http://localhost:3000.
-You can also check out the app at https://KedarJoshi99.github.io/React-ToDo-Kanban.git
+You can also check out the app [here](https://devwithkd.github.io/React-ToDo-Kanban/)

 ### License